 - The rider and/or the mechanic and/or the Team Manager must attend at least once the Technical Verifications with the (rider's) machine within the time limits stated in the Supplementary Regulations. - On request of the technical steward, the rider must present himself to the Technical Verifications. - The maximum number of persons present at the technical verification will be the rider and/or the mechanic and/or the Team Manager. - A rider remains at all times responsible that his machine and his personal protective gear are in conformity with the FIM Technical Rules for Motocross motorcycles. - The rider and/or the mechanic and/or the Team Manager must present a clean motorcycle in conformity to the FIM rules and a duly filled in and confirmed Technical Verifications form. - A rider and/or the mechanic and/or the Team Manager must present one motorcycle for technical inspection under the rider's name and number.
-As for the second motorcycle, there are two possibilities: - 1) A rider and/or the mechanic and/or the Team Manager can present a second motorcycle for technical inspection under his name and number. - 2) A team or a group of riders/mechanics/Team Managers can present a second motorcycle for technical inspection.
+As for the second motorcycle, there are two possibilities: - 1) A rider and/or the mechanic and/or the Team Manager can present a second motorcycle for technical inspection under his name and number.

+- 2) A team or a group of riders/mechanics/Team Managers can present a second motorcycle for technical inspection.
 It can then be used by several riders, on condition that the motorcycle has been marked under each rider's name and number.
-In this case, the team presenting the motorcycle must indicate at the moment of technical inspection the names and numbers of the riders eligible to use it. - The rider may change the motorcycle between races.
+In this case, the team presenting the motorcycle must indicate at the moment of technical inspection the names and numbers of the riders eligible to use it. - After the marking, rider or mechanic must confirm his/her agreement by signing the Technical Verifications Form (Technical Card), which must indicate seal numbers. - The rider may change the motorcycle between races.
 The final choice must be made a minimum of 10 minutes before the start of each race. - The rider and/or the mechanic and/or the Team Manager must present the rider's protective wear (equipment), e.g. helmet and bib with prescribed starting number. - Any rider failing to report as required by the provisions below may be excluded from the meeting. - The Clerk of the Course/FIM Race Director may prohibit any person who does not comply with the rules, or any rider who could be a danger to other participants or to spectators, from taking part in the competitions.